Musser Scout Reservation: Camp Delmont

+As of 2025, Camp Delmont is no longer used for Scouting activities, with the final event held there being Unami Lodge, One's Brotherhood Blitz in November of 2024.

 Camp Hart

 Hart Scout Reservation was first opened in 1930, and has been in continuous operation since the first summer of operation.
 The property was provided in an endowment by Dr. Charles D. Hart, and he is honored in the titling of the Camp.

 There are two distinct areas of Camp Hart divided by the Unami Creek.
 The western portion of the camp currently hosts Cradle of Liberty Council Leader training programs, and acts of the focal site of the council Cub Adventures summer resident camp for Cub Scouts and Webelos.

 Camp Garrison

 Camp Garrison was named after Walter R. Garrison, a major contributor to the building of the camp.
 The camp opened in 2000 and operates the Cub World summer program entirely devoted to the Cub Scouting program.
 There were four themed encampments: Fort Akela, Safeguard Castle, U.S.S.
 Cradle of Liberty, and the Native American Village; however, the Native American Village was taken out of commission.